Dear Dr. Sylvia.

 Of course not.

-Let’s look at the man you just discussed.
-You just said he is annoying and always talking about how great he is, yet not willing to use data to drive decisions.
+Most importantly, let’s look at the man you just discussed.
+You just said he is annoying and always talking about how great he is.
+Yet, he’s not willing to use data to drive decisions.

-These are behaviors that can become super frustrating and make you want to run and hide, or worse, leave a company you love.
+Certainly, these are behaviors that can become super frustrating.
+I can see how they make you want to run and hide, or worse, leave a company you love.

-He sounds like a combination of a super achiever and a denier.
-That’s a combination filled with destructive possibilities.
+Further, this man sounds like a combination of a super achiever and a denier.
+That’s a combination sadly full of destructive possibilities.

-It’s the type of person who is willing to drive the fastest race car on a winding road without guardrails.
+Moreover, I bet he’s the type of person who drives the fastest race car on a winding road without guardrails.

 That’s a way of behaving that could lead to an ugly crash.
 I see why you don’t want to continue in the speeding auto with him.